 Contact Information: For further information regarding this solicitation, please contact the program electronically at: tircpcomments@dot.ca.gov.
 If prospective applicants would like clarification on any requirements of the project application described in this solicitation, questions submitted prior to 5:00 p.m.
-December 17, 2021 (for posted responses in early January 2022) and prior to 5:00 pm January 28, 2022 (for posted responses in early February 2022) will be considered for response in a Frequently Asked Questions (FAQs) section of the TIRCP website located at: https://calsta.ca.gov/subject-areas/transit-intercity-rail-capital-prog.
+May 27, 2024 (for posted responses in mid June 2024) will be considered for response in a Frequently Asked Questions (FAQs) section of the TIRCP website located at: https://calsta.ca.gov/subject-areas /transit-intercity-rail-capital-prog.
 Multiple FAQs may be released throughout the project application development period, and applicants are encouraged to regularly check the website for review of FAQs that may be relevant to their application.

-Optional pre-application meetings to discuss project concepts and quantification with CalSTA and Caltrans staff: Prospective applicants interested in a pre-application meeting to discuss project concepts and phases, as well as clarification of project application requirements or quantification approaches should consider requesting a virtual meeting on one of the dates indicated below.
-Applicants are encouraged to participate in both consultation periods if desired.
+Optional pre-application meetings to discuss project concepts and quantification with CalSTA and

+Caltrans staff: Prospective applicants interested in a pre-application meeting to discuss project concepts and phases, as well as clarification of project application requirements or quantification approaches should consider requesting a virtual meeting on one of the dates indicated below.